Wilson0099/Arduino-Python-Framing-CRC16/README.txt

 Usage of Project
 -----------------
-This project is designed to be used to provide a protocol for communication between and Arduino (or Arduino DUE) and python.
+This project is designed to be used to provide a protocol for communication between an Arduino and python.
 The included source files provide the necessary objects that can be used in your projects to send data packets with flag bytes, data stuffing, and CRC 16 error checking.